Ziphil/ZatlinTypescript/README.md

 Zatlin 1.0 is the first version of Zatlin, and implemented in the desktop version of ZpDIC.
 There is also a self-contained Java implementation [here](https://github.com/Ziphil/Zatlin).

-Zatlin 1.1 and 1.2 is a enhanced version whose syntax is more powerful, and implemented in this package.
+Zatlin 1.1 and 1.2 are enhanced versions whose syntax is more powerful, and implemented in this package.